algorithmiaio/dev-center/_pages/algorithm-development/languages/r.md

 ## Write your First Algorithm

 If you've followed the <a href="{{ site.baseurl }}/algorithm-development/algorithm-basics/your-first-algo/">Getting Started Guide</a>, you'll notice in your algorithm editor, there is boilerplate code that returns "Hello" and whatever you input to the console.
-Go ahead and remove that code because we'll be writing a different algorithm in this tutorial:

-<img src="{{ site.baseurl }}/images/post_images/algo_dev_lang/algorithm_console_r.png" alt="Algorithm console R" class="screenshot">

-The main thing to note about the algorithm is that it's wrapped in the apply() function.
+The main thing to note about the algorithm is that it's wrapped in the algorithm() function.

-The apply() function defines the input point of the algorithm.
-We use the apply() function in order to make different algorithms standardized.
+The algorithm() function defines the input point of the algorithm.
+We use the algorithm() function in order to make different algorithms standardized.
 This makes them easily chained and helps authors think about designing their algorithms in a way that makes them easy to leverage and predictable for end users.
 {: .notice-info}

+Go ahead and remove the boilerplate code below that's inside the algorithm() function because we'll be writing a different algorithm in this tutorial:

+<img src="{{ site.baseurl }}/images/post_images/algo_dev_lang/algorithm_console_r.png" alt="Algorithm console R" class="screenshot">

 ## Managing Dependencies